-Edit: I no longer endorse this view.
+Edit: I no longer endorse this view as written.

 Summary: I argue that mesa-optimization is a prerequisite for valenced experience.
 In a mesa-optimizing agent, some heuristics are learned at the base-optimizer level, e.g. human instincts are of this kind.
 Then, valenced experience is just how the base-optimizer presents evaluative judgements to mesa-optimizing processes.
 I provide a timeline estimating the emergence of valenced experience in AI, arriving at a ~12% credence in AI valence by 2030, and a ~2% credence that existing systems already experience valence.
 Allowing for alternative definitions of valence, other than my own, I estimate a 25% chance of valenced experience by 2030.